Yossi Abukasis

-Yosef "Yossi" Abukasis (יֹוסֶף "יֹוסִי" אָבּוּקָסִיס; born September 10, 1970) is an Israeli former football midfielder and current coach of Maccabi Netanya.
+Yosef "Yossi" Abukasis (יֹוסֶף "יֹוסִי" אָבּוּקָסִיס; born September 10, 1970) is an Israeli former football midfielder and current coach of Bnei Sakhnin.

 Career

 Abukasis played in the youth team of Hapoel Tel Aviv, and in 1987/1988 season arrived to the first team.
 In that year Hapoel won the championship and Abukasis signed in the team for the next 5 years.
 In 1994/1995 season Abukasis played in Bnei Yehuda Tel Aviv.
 A season after he played in Tzafririm Holon and in the next season he moved to Beitar Jerusalem FC.
 Abukasis played in Beitar from 1995/1996 until 2000/2001, and in his time Beitar won two championships and the Toto Cup.
 Abukasis also participated in the 2000 2000 UEFA European Football Championship qualifying with the Israel national football team.

 In 2001/2002 season Abukasis came back to his youth team, Hapoel Tel Aviv, and won the Toto Cup.
 During 2003/2004 season he played half a year in F.C.
 Ashdod, but after that he went back to Hapoel Tel Aviv, where he completed his career.

 On 14 June 2011, Abukasis was appointed as the manager of Bnei Yehuda.

 On 27 September 2012, Abukasis was appointed as the manager of Hapoel Tel Aviv due to former Hapoel manager Nitzan Shirazi’s health.